 Impact of Helmet Use on Injury Claims

 Although helmets are not required by law, failing to protect yourself by wearing proper safety gear increases your chance of injury in a traffic collision.
-What’s more, it can also complicate any personal injury claim you might have against a driver who hits you.
+Moreover, it can also complicate any personal injury claim against a driver who hits you.

 Montana follows a traditional fault-based car insurance system.
 This means that the person who causes an accident pays for its consequences.
 If a careless driver hits and injures a cyclist, the cyclist can seek compensation by filing a claim with the driver’s insurance provider.
 Alternatively, they could pursue a personal injury lawsuit against the driver.